College of Europe: Post-Cold War history

 After the fall of communism and changes in Central and Eastern Europe, the College of Europe campus at Natolin (Warsaw, Poland), was founded in 1992 with the support of the European Commission and the Polish government.
 According to former president of the European Commission Jacques Delors, "this College of Europe at Natolin is more than the symbol of Europe found once again, it is the hope represented in this beautiful historic place.
 The hope that exchanges can multiply for greater mutual understanding and fraternity".
 The establishment of a second campus in eastern has been frequently regarded as part of an effort aiming to train young students from eastern countries under the auspices of eastern enlargement.
 Since the establishment of that second campus in Poland, the College operates as "one College – two campuses," and what was once referred to as the "esprit de Bruges", is now known as the "esprit du Collège".

 In 2012, the College of Europe became a supporting member of the European Movement International.
-The academic year 2018–2019 marked the first time in which a promotion was named after a College alumnus, Manuel Marín, Spanish Statesman, EU Commissioner and acting President of the Commission (known as the "father of the Erasmus Programme"), who had died early that year.
-In 2015, three years before the election of Marín as Patron, former Finnish Prime Minister Alexander Stubb was the first College alumnus to be invited to be the Orateur at the opening ceremony of that academic year.
+In 2015, former Finnish Prime Minister Alexander Stubb was the second College alumnus to be invited as the Orateur of the opening ceremony of an academic year.
+The academic year 2018–2019 marked the first time in which a promotion was named after a College alumnus, Manuel Marín, Spanish statesman, European Commissioner and acting President of the Commission (known as "Father of the Erasmus Programme"), who had died early that year.

-Former Spanish Minister and Cabinet Spokesperson Íñigo Méndez de Vigo, 9th Baron of Claret, served as chairman of the board from 2009 to 2019; in 2019 former Prime Minister of Belgium and President of the European Council Herman, Count Van Rompuy was appointed the new chairman of the board.
-In May 2020 Federica Mogherini, former High Representative of the Union for Foreign Affairs and Security Policy and Vice-President of the European Commission, was appointed rector of the College, the first high ranking political figure from the European Commission to hold the post.